RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 - *NOTE: got Ressource-related warnings at the end; after bigWigs processing; that is OK!*
 - *NOTE: Let's re-run with the correct conda environment so that it can output the bigwig files (**output will now be within the` output/THOR` folder**)*
 - *NOTE: I keep `binsize = 2*step` in the parameters; not sure optimal...
 But the default follow this.*
+- *NOTE: the bigwig files are ALWAYS the same whatever the qvalue treshold used*
+- *NOTE: bigwig files WT are very similar; nearly identical, when WT from WTvsHET than WTvsKO*

 --> much LESS peaks are identified using uniquely aligned reads (`--rmdup` option)